A Functional Nutritionist takes a Personal Holistic Approach to Nutrition

-At Curis, we believe in getting to the bottom of things by starting with the basics.
+At Curis, our functional nutritionists believe in getting to the bottom of things by starting with the basics.
 “You are what you eat,” has far reaching effects.
 Traditionally, this equates to food as fuel and regenerating the body.
 However, current research inextricably links biome function to brain function.
 Thus, a gut issue is a brain issue and vice versa.

 The biome contains 95% of the systems serotonin and 50% of the systems dopamine, which are major players in mood and learning, lending the biomes influence on mental health to be straightforward.

 Since the gut is the cornerstone of the immune system, functional nutrition offers a natural approach to autoimmune conditions.

 With the uptick in inflammatory gut conditions, it makes sense to examine potential dietary irritants, bacterial deficits/overgrowths, and environmental toxins.